Salvador Allende: Political involvement up to 1970

 In 1938, Allende was in charge of the electoral campaign of the Popular Front headed by Pedro Aguirre Cerda.
 The Popular Front's slogan was "Bread, a Roof and Work!"
 After its electoral victory, he became Minister of Health in the Reformist Popular Front government which was dominated by the Radicals.
-While serving in that position, Allende was responsible for the passage of a wide range of progressive social reforms, including safety laws protecting workers in the factories, higher pensions for widows, maternity care, and free lunch programmes for schoolchildren.
+While serving in that position, Allende was responsible for the passage of a wide range of progressive social reforms, including safety laws protecting workers in the factories, higher pensions for widows, maternity care, and free lunch programs for schoolchildren.

 Upon entering the government, Allende relinquished his congressional seat for Valparaíso, which he had won in 1937.
-Around that time, he wrote La Realidad Médico Social de Chile (The social and medical reality of Chile).
-After the Kristallnacht in Nazi Germany, Allende was one of 76 members of the Congress who sent a telegram to Adolf Hitler denouncing the persecution of Jews.
+Around that time, he wrote La Realidad Médico Social de Chile (The Social and Medical Reality of Chile).
+After Kristallnacht in Nazi Germany, Allende was one of 76 members of the Congress who sent a telegram to Adolf Hitler denouncing the persecution of Jews.
 Following President Aguirre Cerda's death in 1941, he was again elected deputy while the Popular Front was renamed Democratic Alliance.

-In 1945, Allende became senator for the Valdivia, Llanquihue, Chiloé, Aisén and Magallanes provinces; then for Tarapacá and Antofagasta in 1953; for Aconcagua and Valparaíso in 1961; and once more for Chiloé, Aisén and Magallanes in 1969.
+In 1945, Allende became senator for the Valdivia, Llanquihue, Chiloé, Aisén, and Magallanes provinces; then for Tarapacá and Antofagasta in 1953; for Aconcagua and Valparaíso in 1961; and once more for Chiloé, Aisén, and Magallanes in 1969.
 He became president of the Chilean Senate in 1966.
-During the 50's Allende introduced legislation that established the Chilean national health service, the first program in the Americas to guarantee universal health care.
+During the 1950s, Allende introduced legislation that established the Chilean national health service, the first program in the Americas to guarantee universal health care.

-His three unsuccessful bids for the presidency (in the 1952, 1958 and 1964 elections) prompted Allende to joke that his epitaph would be "Here lies the next President of Chile."
+His three unsuccessful bids for the presidency (in the 1952, 1958, and 1964 elections) prompted Allende to joke that his epitaph would be "Here lies the next president of Chile."
 In 1952, as candidate for the Frente de Acción Popular (Popular Action Front, FRAP), he obtained only 5.4% of the votes, partly due to a division within socialist ranks over support for Carlos Ibáñez.
 In 1958, again as the FRAP candidate, Allende obtained 28.5% of the vote.
 This time, his defeat was attributed to votes lost to the populist Antonio Zamorano.
 This explanation has been questioned by modern research that suggest Zamorano's votes came from across the political spectrum.